FTuma/AdhocScraper/README.md

 This spider downloads the price history for the stocks given by their ISIN, as well as company metadata like the company sector & industry, country and more if available.

-## Installation
+## Install
-Python 3 is required and it was only tested with Ubuntu, so it might need a few adaptions to run on Windows.
+Python>=3.4 is required and it was only tested with Ubuntu.

-Clone the repo and install the required libraries.
+Clone the repo and install the required libraries with:

 `$ pip install -r requirements.txt`

 ## Quickstart

-First, adapt the paths in adhocScraper/settings.py according to your local environment.
+To run the full scraping process (announcements, stock prices & metadata), just navigate to the project root directory and run the following command:

 `$ python run.py`
 ### First execution
-When executed the first time, this will download all the English adhoc announcements (as of 2019, ~25K) and store them into a CSV file.
+When executed the first time, this will download all the English adhoc announcements (as of 2019, ~25K) and store them into a file, adhoc.csv, in the data folder.

-After it finished the scraping of all announcements, it automatically starts to download the stock price data for all the companies based on the unique ISINs (as of 2019, ~1K), along with some company meta data.
+After it finished the scraping of all announcements, it automatically starts to download the stock price data for all the companies based on the unique ISINs (as of 2019, ~1K) and write one file for each ISIN into the stocks subfolder of the data directory.

+The corresponding company meta data for each ISIN is written into adhoc_stocks_metadata.csv in the data folder.

 ### Consecutive executions
-In consecutive runs, it will scrape all new announcements until it encounters the last announcement stored in the existing CSV file.
-The new announcements are appended to the CSV file.
+In consecutive runs, all new announcements are scraped until the last announcement stored in adhoc.csv is encountered.
+The new announcements are appended to the existing CSV file.

-After it finished scraping the new announcements, it downloads the stock price data for the new announcements and also for all announcements published up to 30 business days before the last announcement.
+After finishing scraping the new announcements, the stock price data for them is downloaded, as well as for all announcements published up to 30 business days before the timestamp of the previously last announcement.

-If there are not yet existing ISINs in the announcements, there meta data will be appended to the existing metadata CSV file.
+If there are not yet existing ISINs in the announcements, their company meta data will be appended to the existing metadata CSV file, adhoc_stocks_metadata.csv.

-This way you can easily execute the scraper every week with a cronjob.
+This way you can easily execute the scraper every day or week with a cronjob.

+## Output

+**adhoc.csv**:

+timestamp, newsID, headline, text, isin, companyID, company_name, country, url, wkn

+**adhoc_stocks_metadata.csv**:

+arivaID, country, exchangeID, file_urls, files, foundingyear, industry, isin, listingdate, sector, security_name, stocktype, ticker

+**isin_XXXXXXX.csv**: delimited by semicolon & decimal comma

+Datum (date), Eröffnung (open), Höchstkurs (high), Tiefstkurs (low), SSchlusskurs (close),Stücke (shares), VVolumen (volume)
+## Conclusion
+After getting used to inner workings and all the possible extensions of Scrapy, you'll always want to do your web scraping with it.

+Especially, compared to writing a scraper in R, because it took less time and the resulting scrapers are faster, more robust and easily extensible.

+Maybe at some point in the future, I might replace the CSV pipelines with a database pipeline, which would require only a few small adjustments, but for now I'm happy with storing the data locally as CSV files.